I use psyllium almost everyday, and here’s the important why and how to use psyllium husk everyday.

-In case you need a little help in the fiber department, here we’ll show you how to use psyllium husk and become a poop champion..
-We’ll detail here what is psyllium, how to use psyllium and why it’s so dang good for your body!
+In case you need a little help in the fiber department, here we’ll show you how to use psyllium husk and become a poop champion.
+I will explain exactly what is psyllium, how to use psyllium, and why it’s so dang good for your body!

 Remember a few months ago when I wrote about how to make green juice based on the info I sent my parents?
 Well, it’s the same story here.
 I was encouraging my parents to get more fiber in their diet, to create better, more frequent poops which help reduce cholesterol (for Dad) and reduce the risk of breast cancer (for Mom).
-So I sent them some psyllium, wrote them a long email, and then realized it’s a great blog post too.
-So here we are!
+So I sent them some psyllium, wrote them a long email, and then realized it could become a great blog post.

 What is Psyllium Husk?

-Psyllium is the seed of a shrub-like herb, and these little seeds are loaded with soluble fiber which can help improve and increase our bowel movements.
+Psyllium is the seed of a shrub-like herb, and these little seeds are loaded with soluble fiber which can help improve the texture of and increase the frequency of bowel movements.
+Lighter, fuller stools are easier to pass and can move more frequently.

 The soluble fiber in psyllium binds with liquid and helps bulk up the stool in order to move it out of the intestines faster and easier.
 According to this excellent page from University of Maryland Health Centers, “When psyllium husk comes in contact with water, it swells and forms a gelatin-like-mass that helps transport waste through the intestinal tract.”

-It can be purchased in bulk, or under brand names like ‘colon cleanse’ at natural food stores.
+Psyllium can be purchased in bulk, or under brand names like ‘colon cleanse’ at natural food stores.
 It is also the main ingredient in Metamucil, although they sweeten their psyllium with sucrose and/or flavorings.
-Psyllium has virtually no flavor, tasting vaguely ‘grainy’ or ‘floury,’ but nothing that would require it to be flavored with sugar and/or artificial flavoring.
-Our suggestion is to stick to the bulk stuff, and avoid the packaging and unnecessary ingredients (like maltodextrin, artificial flavors and fake colors).
+Psyllium has virtually no flavor, tasting only vaguely ‘grainy’ or ‘floury,’ but nothing that would require it to be flavored with sugar and/or artificial flavoring.
+My suggestion is to stick to the bulk stuff, which is cheaper and helps avoid unnecessary packaging and ingredients (like maltodextrin, artificial flavors and fake colors).
 Stick with the psyllium au natural.

 If you’ve never tried using a fiber supplement before, start with just a half teaspoon of psyllium in 6-8 ounces of water; stir the psyllium immediately, and drink quickly.
 I like a little less water at first, but then I swish the glass and get about 6-8 ounces total.

 The water is imperative– DO NOT take psyllium without water.
-It absorbs liquid very quickly, and thus needs to be taken with liquid to reduce the choking hazard.
-As you will notice the first time you use it, psyllium gets sticky and thick very quickly.
+It absorbs liquid very quickly, and needs to be taken with liquid to reduce the choking hazard.
+As you will notice the first time you use it, psyllium gets sticky and thick very quickly, so it’s best to drink like a shot so that it doesn’t gel too quickly, which is kinda gross.
+When taken quickly, it’s slightly grainy water, not unpleasant at all!

 If you’ve used fiber supplements before, you can start with one full teaspoon in 6-8 ounces of water.
-As you become more accustomed to the extra fiber, you can increase your intake of psyllium gradually. eventually increase the amount up to 1-2 Tablespoons each day.
+As you become more accustomed to the extra fiber in your diet, you can increase your intake of psyllium gradually. eventually increase the amount up to 1-2 Tablespoons each day.
+I find that it takes about a day for the psyllium to work through my system, so I like to take it everyday to ensure a smooth flow.

-Note that whenever you add more fiber to your diet, it’s always good to add more water, otherwise you can get constipated and/or gassy.
+Note that whenever you add more fiber to your diet, it’s always good to add more water, otherwise you can get constipated (backed up) and/or gassy.

 You can take psyllium in the morning or at night.
 I prefer nighttime because then my morning poops are GREAT!
 As with any new diet change, give it a few days and see how you feel before giving up.
 My guess is that you will feel super good– better and quicker elimination, reduction of gas and bloating, and a better appetite as food is moved from the digestive tract more quickly.
 And there are lots of studies showing that good gut health is the root of our immunity, hormone balancing and happiness, so I bet you’ll feel pretty good overall!

 You can also experiment with using psyllium in baking.
-You can sneak a few teaspoons into your favorite bread or muffin recipe, and it is the main ingredient here in my Gluten-free Nut & Seed Bread.
-I’ve used it successfully as an egg replacer in some vegan baked goods, but it does make the item a bit more dry because of its insane ability to absorb liquid.
+You can sneak a few teaspoons into your favorite bread or muffin recipe, and it is one of the main ingredients here in my Gluten-free Nut & Seed Bread.
+I’ve used it successfully as an egg replacer in some vegan baked goods, but it does make the item a bit more dry because of its ability to absorb liquid.

 Health Benefits of Psyllium Husk